Multiview Graph Fusion with Covariates: Functional Connectivity under Diverse Cognitive Control Domains

 \subsection{Prediction Results}

-Table~\ref{real_data_prediction} summarizes the point predictions and predictive uncertainty for the competing methods.
+Table~\ref{real_data_prediction} summarizes the point predictions and predictive uncertainty, averaged across the two fMRI graph views, for the competing methods.
 Consistent with the findings from the simulation studies, tensor learning demonstrates the poorest performance, which may be attributable to its inability to account for the inherent symmetry in each graph view.
 Joint learning continues to outperform independent learning, although the margin of improvement is less pronounced than what was observed in the simulations.
 Similar to simulations, tensor learning performs inferior to both joint learning and independent learning.

 Our method identified 88 significant brain regions of interest (ROIs) from the fMRI multiview graphs associated with MMSE performance, with 42 located in the left hemisphere and 46 in the right.
 Regions of interest were selected for inclusion if their posterior inclusion probability $P(\xi_k=1|\mbox{Data})$ exceeded 0.5, a threshold chosen according to the median probability rule \citep{barbieri2004optimal}.
 Table~\ref{Selected_ROI_Counts_Total_Proportions_7_network} reports the counts and proportions of selected ROIs within each functional network, and the complete list of selected ROIs is provided in Table 1 of Appendix C.